gerson-ribeiro/jade-integration-utils/README.md

   }
 }
 ```
-For that example, your Back-End service must accept page, fetch and itemsCount as queryParameters to filter.
+In this example, your Back-End service must accept page, fetch and itemsCount as queryParameters to filter.
 Here is a single example of backend service required returns to this feature:
 ```
 {